yitzu1022/robotic_system/README.md

 ### 3.1 `requirement.txt`

-`requirement.txt` is a large environment rather than a minimal hand-curated dependency list.
-It includes:
+`requirement.txt` is the shorter curated list used directly by the Docker build.
+It contains the higher-level Python libraries the image needs on top of ROS and system packages, such as:

+- `numpy`
+- `opencv-python`
-- ROS2 Python packages and ament tooling
+- `torch` and `torchvision`
+- `open3d`
+- `ultralytics`
-- Scientific computing libraries such as `numpy`, `scipy`, and `matplotlib`
+- `matplotlib`
-- Computer vision and visualization dependencies
+- `pandas`
+- `scikit-learn`
-- Speech-related packages
+- `transforms3d`
-- Kachaka and Stretch ecosystem dependencies
-- Machine learning and mapping support libraries

-This file indicates that the workspace depends on a broader robotics and ML environment than what is declared in each package manifest individually.
+This is the Python package list that matters for the current containerized runtime setup.

 ### 3.2 `environment.yml`

 `environment.yml` defines a minimal Conda environment named `robot_ros`.
 The file is sparse and does not enumerate the full set of dependencies required by the workspace.
-In practice, `requirements.txt` and the package manifests are more informative than `environment.yml`.
+In practice, `requirement.txt` and the package manifests are more informative than `environment.yml`.

 ### 3.3 Docker Environment Setup

 The repository root already contains:

-- `/robotic-project/Dockerfile`
+- `Dockerfile`
-- `/robotic-project/entrypoint.sh`
+- `entrypoint.sh`
-- `/robotic-project/.dockerignore`
+- `.dockerignore`

 The Dockerfile: